-With a deferred fixed annuity—often called deferred income annuities (DIAs)—you receive a guaranteed amount of interest which accumulates inside of the annuity contract.
+With a deferred fixed annuity—often called deferred income annuities (DIAs)—you receive a guaranteed amount of interest that accumulates inside of the annuity contract.
 The interest is tax-deferred, so no income taxes are paid until you take a withdrawal.

 Withdrawals taken before age 59 1/2 may be subject to penalty taxes as well as income taxes.
 Also, when you need to make a withdrawal, interest is withdrawn first before the principal.

 Once you have withdrawn all the interest the account has accumulated over the years, then you begin to withdraw the principal.
 This principle is a return of what you put in—your cost basis.
 Principal withdrawals are not taxed.
 Most deferred fixed annuities have a feature that allows you to access up to 10% of the contract value each year without having to pay the surrender charge.

 If you are looking for the highest interest rate, you can compare deferred fixed annuity rates to alternatives that may offer more flexibility, such as certificates of deposits, or a ladder of high-grade bonds that allow you to keep your principal with minimal restrictions on accessing your money.

 Income Rider Benefits

 Deferred fixed annuities with income riders can be a good fit for someone who is about ten years away from retirement.
 If the market drops right near your retirement date, it won't matter.
 This product guarantees the future income it will pay out to you no matter what the market does.